 Ayelet David is a Professor at the Ben-Gurion University of the Negev (BGU) in Israel.
 She conducted her PhD studies at the Hebrew University of Jerusalem in Israel jointly with the University of Utah, Salt Lake City, UT.
 She obtained a Ph.D degree in Pharmaceutical Sciences from the Hebrew University of Jerusalem in 2002.
-She did her postdoctoral training at the Weismann Institute of Sciences in Israel, and then spent two years in the biopharmaceutical industry as a Research and Development Manager at Vecta Ltd., which gave her a wealth of experience in pharmaceutical formulation and clinical trial management.
+She did her postdoctoral training at the Weismann Institute of Sciences in Israel, and then spent two years in the biopharmaceutical industry as a Research and Development Manager at Vecta Ltd., which gave her a wealth of experience in pharmaceutical formulation and clinical trials management.
 Since 2006, she is the head of Drug Targeting and Nanomedicine Laboratory in the Department of Clinical Biochemistry and Pharmacology at Faculty of Health Sciences, Ben-Gurion University of the Negev.
 Her research focuses on the design of biomedical polymers as drug and gene delivery systems for the detection and treatment of cancer.
 She also develops improved methods for targeting inflamed tissues.
 She has been publishing her work in high reputed peer-reviewed journals in Chemistry, Biology and Pharmaceutical Sciences, and holds 8 granted patents on her inventions (one licensed to Vaxil Bio Pharmaceutics for further development).

 Nenad graduated with MSc in Pharmacy from the University of Belgrade in Serbia.
 He joined the lab in October 2016, and started to work on vascular-targeted polymer therapeutics.
 Nenad adapted a novel in vivo model of liver inflammation, the NIAAA model of chronic and binge ethanol feeding and is currently evaluating the anti-inflammatory activity of "drug-free" copolymers in this model.